 Technically you can connect the Evocon device to a network switch or a Wi-Fi access point if it has free ports.

 One of the most positive aspects of using an existing system is the network itself.
 There is no need to build a new one, which saves time and cost when setting up an internet connection for Evocon.

 The second advantage is that the existing network is likely to be more reliable than separate networks because the company’s IT department immediately reacts to problems occurring in the system.

 In some cases, the IT department may have hesitations about the new connection necessary for Evocon’s OEE software.
 The reason is usually related to security concerns.
-To learn why your data in Evocon’s system is secure and how to communicate this to the IT department, read our articles How is my production data secured? and What is the data protection policy of Evocon?
+To learn why your data in Evocon’s system is secure and how to communicate this to the IT department, read How is my production data secured? and What is the data protection policy of Evocon?

 Another issue that may arise is the data transfer by the Evocon device.
 For instance, if the company has strict firewall rules in place, the device may not be able to send data to Evocon’s cloud server.
 So, your company’s network may require configuration changes and exceptions to allow HTTP and HTTPS requests to get out of the network.

 You can connect the Evocon’s IIoT device to: